Skip to main content

 Rainbow brainrots have boosted base stats.
 A Rainbow Mythic is the absolute peak.
 I've seen exactly one in my entire playtime.
 The owner's income was triple mine with the same number of brainrots.

-If you hatch a Rainbow Mythic, you’ve basically won the game.
+If you hatch a Rainbow Mythic, you've won the game.

 S Tier (Excellent)